Youngstown police report finding drugs during raid at West Side home

-YOUNGSTOWN, Ohio (WKBN) — Police serving a search warrant at a home on Youngstown’s west side reported finding marijuana, heroin, crack cocaine, painkillers, three scales and three used needles.
+YOUNGSTOWN, Ohio (WYTV) — Police serving a search warrant at a home on Youngstown’s west side reported finding marijuana, heroin, crack cocaine, painkillers, three scales and three used needles.

 The search happened about 4:25 p.m. at a 43 N. Lakeview Ave. home.